peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger thisValue,
         PeterO.Numbers.EInteger otherValue);

  Does an AND operation between two arbitrary-precision integer values.
 For each bit of the result, that bit is 1 if the corresponding bits of the two operands are both 1, or is 0 otherwise.

-Each arbitrary-precision integer is treated as a two's-complement form see[
+ Each arbitrary-precision integer is treated as a two's-complement form (see [
          &#x22;Forms of numbers&#x22;
-      ](PeterO.Numbers.EDecimal.md)) for the purposes of this operator.
+      ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ) for the purposes of this operator.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>thisValue</i>: The first operand.